Eternal587/ProtonEngine/docs/ProtonMaps.md

   How many times th texture repeats on the object SHINYNESS
-  Tells the shader how much specullar strength to apply to the object SCRIPT (Planned) the path to the script used for movement, npcs, ect
+  Tells the shader how much specullar strength to apply to the object
-  NOTE: You can specify 'NONE' to just have a static Object
 ```

 EXAMPLE